snappi/snappi.github.io/_docs/services/03_specifying_dependencies.md

 ## Injecting service references
 After updating your `snappi-service.json` file to reflect the desired dependencies, these dependencies can be injected directly into your own microservice.
-The means of injecting service references is unique in each language, and the Snappi CLI is constantly being updated to ensure we support every server-side language.
+The means of injecting service references is unique in each language; as such, the Snappi CLI is constantly being updated to ensure the support of every server-side language.

 The below is a brief example of how you'd inject a *userManagement* microservice into a node.js service: